mirisuzanne/miriamsuzanne/content/2017/03/01/my-body.rst

 will help,
 but it doesn't much.

-I tell Natalie how I'm feeling.
+I tell N— how I'm feeling.
 *That's because you're not on hormones yet*.
 I believe her,
 **but there's a** waiting **list.**